Juris Podnieks

-Juris Podnieks (December 5, 1950, Riga – June 23, 1992, Kuldīga District) was a Latvian film director and producer.
+Juris Podnieks (December 5, 1950, Riga – June 23, 1992, Kuldīga district) was a Soviet/Latvian film director and producer.

+Early life and education

+Podnieks was born in the family of an announcer and a dental technician.
+He started his career in film in 1967, becoming an assistant cameraman.
 He graduated from the Soviet VGIK film school in 1975 after which he started working at the Riga Film Studio.
 He became a director in 1979.